 Tama Center & Sanrio Puroland

-Starting from October 22nd (Fri), Halloween decorations will be displayed at Tama Center in Tama City in Tokyo.
+The Halloween event will take place on October 28 and 29 at Tama Center which includes the Halloween costume contest.
+Halloween decorations will be displayed at Tama Center in Tama City in Tokyo during the Halloween season too!
 From the same date, the winter illumination will start which allows you to enjoy the Halloween decorations and shining illuminations together.
 The decorations include the unique pumpkin displays that local children made.

 Halloween in Tama Center

 Sanrio Puroland is a popular theme park featuring Sanrio characters (Hello Kitty, Gudetama, Pompompurin etc) located in the Tama Center area.
-During this Halloween season, the theme park turns pumpkin themed and they will host a Pumpkin Party on the live show where cute characters dance in Halloween costumes!
-At a popular greeting attraction, you can take pictures with your favorite character in adorable Halloween attire.
-Halloween decorations at the entrance is a perfect spot to take a cute Halloween photo!
+During this Halloween season, the theme park features the popular character Kuromi dressed up in a black witch costume!
+The themed color is black and they will host a Makkuro Halloween Party on the live show where cute characters dance in black Halloween costumes!
+At a popular greeting attraction, you can take pictures with your favorite character in adorable black Halloween wizard and witch attire.
+Halloween decorations at the entrance are a perfect spot to take a cute Halloween photo!

 Puro Halloween at Sanrio Puroland